ZhengXumath/ErenJeager.github.io/_pages/about.md

 ---

 Welcome!
 I'm Zheng Xu.
 I study algebraic geometry.
 I am a postdoctoral fellow at BICMR, Peking University, mentored by Professor Zhiyu Tian.
 Before that, I got my Ph.D. from Academy of Mathematics and Systems Science, Chinese Academy of Sciences (CAS) in June 2024, supervised by Professor Wenhao Ou.
-My interests include birational geometry and Hodge theory, especially in positive and mixed characteristics.
+My interests include birational geometry and Hodge theory in any characteristic.
 Here is my [CV](https://github.com/ZhengXumath/ErenJeager.github.io/blob/master/cv.pdf).

 Research
 ======

 <br>[1]
+<a href="https://arxiv.org/abs/2508.04135">Niklas M\"uller, Zheng Xu.
+Lagrangian Fibrations onto Varieties with Isolated Quotient Singularities. arXiv preprint arXiv:2508.04135, 2025.

+<br>[2]
-<a href="https://arxiv.org/abs/2505.05250#">Liu J., Xu Z. Non-vanishing implies numerical dimension one abundance. arXiv preprint arXiv:2505.05250, 2025.
+<a href="https://arxiv.org/abs/2505.05250#">Jihao Liu, Zheng Xu.
+Non-vanishing implies numerical dimension one abundance. arXiv preprint arXiv:2505.05250, 2025.

 Abstract.
 We show that the non-vanishing conjecture implies the abundance conjecture when $\nu\leq 1$.
 We also prove the abundance conjecture in dimension $\leq 5$ when $\kappa\geq 0$ and $\nu\leq 1$ unconditionally.

-<br>[2]
+<br>[3]
-<a href="https://arxiv.org/abs/2307.03938">Xu Z. Abundance for threefolds in positive characteristic when $\nu= 2$[J]. arXiv preprint arXiv:2307.03938, 2023.
+<a href="https://arxiv.org/abs/2307.03938">Zheng Xu.
+Abundance for threefolds in positive characteristic when $\nu= 2$[J]. arXiv preprint arXiv:2307.03938, 2023.

 Abstract.
 In this paper, we prove the abundance conjecture for threefolds over an algebraically closed field $k$ of characteristic $p > 3$ in the case of numerical dimension equals to $2$.
 More  precisely, we prove that if $(X,B)$ be a projective lc threefold pair over $k$ such that $K_{X}+B$ is nef and $\nu(K_{X}+B)=2$, then $K_{X}+B$ is semiample.

-<br>[3]
+<br>[4]
-<a href="https://arxiv.org/abs/2212.04039">Xu Z. NOTE ON THE THREE-DIMENSIONAL LOG CANONICAL ABUNDANCE IN CHARACTERISTIC >3.
+<a href="https://arxiv.org/abs/2212.04039">Zheng Xu.
+NOTE ON THE THREE-DIMENSIONAL LOG CANONICAL ABUNDANCE IN CHARACTERISTIC >3.
 Nagoya Mathematical Journal.
 Published online 2024:1-30. doi:10.1017/nmj.2024.3

 Abstract.
 In this paper, we prove the non-vanishing and some special cases of the log abundance for lc threefold pairs over an algebraically closed field $k$ of characteristic $p > 3$.
 More  precisely, we prove that if $(X,B)$ be a projective lc threefold pair over $k$ and $K_{X}+B$ is pseudo-effective, then $\kappa(K_{X}+B)\geq 0$, and if $K_{X}+B$ is nef and $\kappa(K_{X}+B)\geq 1$, then $K_{X}+B$ is semiample.